michaelrsweet/mxml/doc/body.md

 also allows you to retain portions of the document in memory for later processing.

-The mxmlLoadXxx functions support a SAX callback and associated data.
+The mxmlLoadXxx functions support a SAX option that is enabled by setting a callback function and data pointer with the [mxmlOptionsSetSAXCallback](@@) function.
 The callback function receives the data pointer you supplied, the node, and an event code and returns `true` to continue processing or `false` to stop:

 ```c
 bool